German SPD chief Scholz moves closer to succeeding Merkel as chancellor | Business

 But polls show most voters back a traffic light alliance and even senior conservatives have given up on leading the next government.
 "A new start is possible with the three parties coming together," Scholz told a news conference.

-"If parties that are so different could agree on joint challenges and solutions, then that would be an opportunity to unite our country," said FDP leader Christian Lindner.
-It offered "a chance that a possible coalition could be greater than the sum of its parts," he added.
+He later told RTL television: "We want to do so well that we get re-elected," adding that tax cuts for low earners and better wages were crucial to his vision.
+"If parties that are so different could agree on joint challenges and solutions, then that would be an opportunity to unite our country," said Christian Lindner, leader of the FDP, the outsider in a marriage that includes two left-leaning parties.

 ROAD MAP According to the road map for coalition talks seen by Reuters, the parties agreed on major points like the central role of the transatlantic partnership and NATO in German security and the need to strengthen the European Union.